 Spending four years or more in university may not be ideal for many people interested in pursuing electrical engineering due to either time and money constraints – or both.
 Under these circumstances, some students consider careers as electricians since both jobs are related to solving electrical problems.
 However, there are plenty of differences.
 An electrician is a person you call when there’s an electrical problem that needs fixing.

-Electricians typically only require six months to become certified, which is great news for students looking to enter the workforce, as well as working professionals interested in a career change.
+Electricians typically only require six months to become certified at an electrician school, which is great news for students looking to enter the workforce, as well as working professionals interested in a career change.
 The career outlook for electricians is also growing much faster than average, with an expected 62,000 more jobs to come by the year 2029.
 We have more information on the electrician certification if this is something that interests you.

 Final Words to Consider